vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 13. View of FAQ custom fields in the admin

 == Changelog ==
+= 1.5.35 =
+- Changed the menu icon
+- Added missing filters for the title
+- Made it possible to change the email address that submitted question notifications get sent to
+- Add an Italian translation (Thanks to Nimbaweb)
+- Fixed an error where custom CSS wasn't being applied to the search shortcode

+= 1.5.34 =
+- Added an option to display the number of FAQs in a category, when FAQs are grouped by category

+= 1.5.33 =
+- Updated the text domain of the plugin, to use the improved WordPress standard

+= 1.5.32 =
+- Minor admin CSS update

+= 1.5.31 =
+- Fixed a small admin CSS issue

 = 1.5.30 =
 - Minor CSS styling updates